 Once you have the framework of your business in place, you will have to work towards opening your salon.

-- Marketing budget: To be successful, you need clients, and to get clients you need a marketing plan.
+Marketing budget: To be successful, you need clients, and to get clients you need a marketing plan and follow these 10 Powerful Salon Marketing strategies.
 The best way to start is to get a killer website.
 Your site should be attractive, easy to navigate and include a booking link to your salon software.Besides creating a compelling website, setup social media accounts and create posts that will engage with your community.

 Growing your Salon